mschuessler/mschuessler.github.io/_posts/2014-11-6-HCI Links.md

 # The who-is-who game
 The HCI giants on whos shoulder you might stand on one day can be found [here](http://www.hcibib.org/authors.html).
 I also like to got through the affiliations of [CHI](http://dl.acm.org/event.cfm?id=RE151) to get an idea which Labs currently growing strong.
 Of course this work for UIST and so on as well.

+Update: RObert just told me that there is a [CHI ranking for German HCI Labs](https://hci.rwth-aachen.de/chi-ranking)